MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 **VideoStabilization registry key format:**

--   OEMs should set a **MaxPixelsPerSecond** QWORD value that defines the cutoff value for number of pixels per second (PPS) beyond which video stabilization will be forced to run in pass-through mode, even if it is enabled by an app.
+-   OEMs should set a **MaxPixelsPerSecond** QWORD value that defines the cutoff value for number of pixels per second, beyond which video stabilization will be forced to run in pass-through mode, even if it is enabled by an app.

--   PPS is defined as follows:
+-   **MaxPixelsPerSecond** is defined as follows:

     ```
-    PPS = width * height * frame-rate
+    MaxPixelsPerSecond = width * height * frame-rate
     ```

-    For example, for 1080p resolution at 30 fps, PPS would be defined as 1920 \* 1080 \* 30 = 62208000
+    For example, for 1080p resolution at 30 fps, **MaxPixelsPerSecond** would be defined as 1920 \* 1080 \* 30 = 62208000.

 **VideoStabilization registry key location:**